Disability support workers play a vital role in helping to support people with disability.

 Throughout this certificate, you will receive personalised education and training to develop work practices for better client outcomes

-As a student in this certificate, you are expected to commit to two days a week on campus.
+As a student in this certificate, you are expected to commit to one day on campus and one day online.

 Assessment will be based on demonstration of skills, the application of knowledge in a workplace context, and how you integrate these skills in preparation for the contingencies and demands of a busy workplace.

-The program assessment tasks will continue to develop your knowledge and skills, requiring you to undertake individual and work group tasks such as an WHS worksite risk assessment, client communication assessment, and service planning and review.
+The program assessment tasks will continue to develop your knowledge and skills, requiring you to undertake individual and work group tasks such as an Work Health and Safety (WHS) worksite risk assessment, client communication assessment, and service planning and review.
 These tasks will be based on your worksite, clients, and organisational procedures and documentation.

 RMIT teaching staff will be the lead facilitators during the program with input from specialist staff from the organisation that you are completing your placement hours in, Individual Client Plan Facilitator, Behaviour Support staff.